biffbaff64/LughSharp/README.md

 GRAPHICS
 --------

+    - NOTE: I am not sure how to proceed with implementing OpenGL within this project
+    -       right now.
+Java LibGDX uses LWJGL3, there is not current C# OpenGL implementation
+    -       that does things in the same way ie. using ByterBuffer instead of byte*, that kind
+    -       of thing.
+It means a big rewrite of many of the graphics classes.
+    -       I might need some guidance, or a lightbulb moment to continue.

     - DONE - Camera
     - DONE - Color
     - DONE - Colors
     - DONE - Cubemap
     - DONE - FPSLogger
+    - IP   - GameWindow
     - DONE - GLTexture
     - DONE - GraphicsType
     - DONE - ICubemapData